骨桥蛋白

 摘要

-Abstract Chimeric antigen receptor (CAR) T-cell therapy has demonstrated remarkable efficacy against hematologic malignancies but has struggled to achieve comparable success in solid tumors.
+Chimeric antigen receptor (CAR) T-cell therapy has demonstrated remarkable efficacy against hematologic malignancies but has struggled to achieve comparable success in solid tumors.
 A key obstacle in solid tumors is the extracellular matrix (ECM), which impedes CAR T-cell infiltration.
-In clinical trials, neuroblastoma (NB) has shown responsiveness to GD2-directed CAR T-cell therapy, however, the failure of GD2.CAR T cells to effectively clear bulky disease - characterized by dense ECM - highlights the critical challenge of infiltration.
-In this study, we demonstrate that GD2.CAR T cells exhibit a unique infiltration-restriction compared to other CAR T cells and endogenous T cells.
-A separate analysis of clinical datasets identified MMP7 and SPP1 (which encodes osteopontin; OPN) as candidate genes to improve the infiltration of GD2.CAR T cells as these were upregulated in tumor-infiltrating leukocytes.
+In clinical trials, neuroblastoma has shown responsiveness to GD2-directed CAR T-cell therapy; however, the failure of GD2.CAR T cells to effectively clear bulky disease-characterized by dense ECM-highlights the critical challenge of infiltration.
+In this study, we demonstrate that GD2.CAR T cells exhibit a unique infiltration restriction compared with other CAR T cells and endogenous T cells.
+A separate analysis of clinical datasets identified MMP7 and SPP1 [which encodes osteopontin (OPN)] as candidate genes to improve the infiltration of GD2.CAR T cells as these were upregulated in tumor-infiltrating leukocytes.
 MMP-7 and OPN overexpression enhanced CAR T-cell extravasation and interstitial movement in ECM-dense environments in vitro.
-Overexpression of either OPN or MMP-7 significantly improved tumor infiltration in a xenograft model of NB.
-This resulted in improved tumor control and a survival extension in OPN-GD2.CAR T-cell treated mice compared to unmodified GD2.CAR T cells.
+Overexpression of either OPN or MMP-7 significantly improved tumor infiltration in a xenograft model of neuroblastoma.
+This resulted in improved tumor control and a survival extension in OPN-GD2.CAR T cell-treated mice compared with unmodified GD2.CAR T cells.
 OPN overexpression did not increase off-target infiltration into healthy tissues or promote tumor metastasis, highlighting its potential for safe therapeutic application.
 Our study provides a framework for further exploration of gene modifications to improve CAR T-cell infiltration in solid tumors and identifies OPN as a candidate to explore in this regard.
+See related Spotlight by Gasparetto and Chiarle, p.
+1698.

 科研通智能强力驱动